nditech/demgames/README.md

 ### Debugging and troubleshooting

-  The following are some common issues you may run into
+  The following are some common issues you may run into.

+First, remember to run `npm install` before running any part of the application.
+Commands such as `npm run build` will fail if this has not been run first.

   ```
   // Backend error: